lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Decode message_3 (see {{CBOR}}).

-* Retrieve the protocol state using the connection identifier C_R and/or other external information such as the CoAP Token and the 5-tuple.
+* Retrieve the protocol state from the transport's correlation (e.g., the CoAP Token and the 5-tuple as a client, or the prepended C_R as a server).

 * Decrypt and verify the outer COSE_Encrypt0 as defined in Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_3ae, and IV_3ae.